UTA-REST/PyBoltz/README.md

 # PyBoltz
-This software package is a translation of the Fortran based Magboltz into Cython.
+This software package is a translation of the Fortran based Magboltz code (Biagi, 2001) into Cython.
 This project was built to allow for more productive work to be done with magboltz.

 ## General information.